CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 The size of hardware depends on the domain size and resolution for  your CMAQ case, and how quickly your turn-around requirements are.
 Larger hardware and memory configurations are also required for instrumented versions of CMAQ incuding CMAQ-ISAM and CMAQ-DDM3D.

+### Azure CycleCloud

+Azure CycleCloud Provides the simplest way to manage HPC workloads using any scheduler (like Slurm, Grid Engine, HPC Pack, HTCondor, LSF, PBS Pro, or Symphony), on Azure

+CycleCloud allows you to:

+    * Deploy full clusters and other resources, including scheduler, compute VMs, storage, networking, and cache
+    * Orchestrate job, data, and cloud workflows
+    * Give admins full control over which users can run jobs, as well as where and at what cost
+    * Customize and optimize clusters through advanced policy and governance features, including cost controls, Active Directory integration, monitoring, and reporting
+    * Use your current job scheduler and applications without modification
+    * Take advantage of built-in autoscaling and battle-tested reference architectures for a wide range of HPC workloads and industries

+<a href="https://docs.microsoft.com/en-us/azure/architecture/topics/high-performance-computing#azure-cyclecloud">High Performance Computing on Azure CycleCloud</a>
+<a href="https://docs.microsoft.com/en-us/azure/cyclecloud/?view=cyclecloud-8">Azure CycleCloud</a>

 #### Recommended Cycle Cloud Configuration for CONUS Domain